ChristianTremblay/bsit-bob/doc/bob/chapter1.md

     airOutlet: AirOutletConnectionPoint
 ```

 Here we define a new class that will inherit from the `ExistingClass` class.
-This means that this new device will get all the properties and method of a Device.
+This means that this new device will get all the properties and method of a `ExistingClass`.
 It will also being created with an identifier `s223:NewClass` given by `node_type` property.

 > node type
 >